 The Essential Cool-Down: Your Investment in Recovery

 As class ends, the instinct might be to grab your bag and go.
 Resist it.
 The cool-down is not an optional extra; it's your critical investment in recovery and long-term progress.
 This phase gradually lowers your heart rate and begins the process of dispersing metabolic waste products (like lactic acid) that accumulate in muscles during intense work.
+A proper cool-down is the key to reducing next-day stiffness in your overworked calves, hamstrings, and quadriceps, which means less soreness, better flexibility over time, and a body that’s ready for your next practice sooner.

 Your 5-Minute Post-Class Routine

 Focus on static stretching, holding each position for 20-30 seconds without bouncing.
 Important: Hold each stretch at a point of gentle tension, not pain.
-Breathe deeply to facilitate release.
+Breathe deeply to facilitate the release.

 - Inner Thighs (Adductors): Sit in a butterfly stretch, gently pressing your knees toward the floor.